bmbouter/SELinuxGame/ansible/roles/vagrant/files/scenarios/all_about_context_part_1.md

-While troubleshooting in an IRC channel, you are asked for the SELinux file contexts of a few files.
+While troubleshooting in an IRC channel, you are asked for the SELinux file contexts of a few files on saruman.securecorp.com.
 The normal SELinux girl is out of the office.
 She never seems to be around when you have an SELinux question.

+You login to saruman.securecorp.com (this host) and being to look.

 Objective: